POLICY AND CONDITIONS OF HIRE

-In the event of a cancellation by the Hirer with less than fourteen days notice, a refund is at the discretion of the Parish Clerk.
+In the event of a cancellation by the Hirer with less than twenty-eight days notice, a refund is at the discretion of the Parish Clerk.

 Bookings are accepted by the Parish Council on the basis of the information supplied by the Hirer.
 In the event that any information given as to proposed use, number of persons attending or any other relevant factor is found to be incorrect, the Parish Council reserves the right to cancel the booking.
 In such cases, a refund will be considered by the Parish Council’s Property Committee, on application by the Hirer in writing.